-Construction and maintenance electricians work on new builds and existing residential, industrial, and commercial structures.
-They install and repair wiring, fixtures, control devices, and other equipment.
+Construction and maintenance electricians install and repair wiring, fixtures, control devices, and other equipment.

-Network cabling specialists install (and maintain) the communications systems in those buildings.
-They set up cable lines for voice, video, and data transmission.
+Network cabling specialists install communication systems, such as cable lines for voice, video, and data transmission.

 These two trades go hand-in-hand.
 Here’s the advantage of choosing a Combined Electrician & Network Cabling program:

 - Network cabling technicians benefit from a deeper understanding of electrical theory, how circuits are formed, and how signals are transmitted on copper wire

 - Electricians with network cabling training can also install communications networks in buildings

 - Graduates of a combined program can get to work immediately as network cabling technicians, or continue to pursue an electrician apprenticeship and certification

 - Graduates with training in both fields have more job options and higher earning potential